Flaxseed Oil for Dry Eyes

 Fish Oil and Flaxseed Oil for the relief of Dry Eyes

-Fish oil and flaxseed oil are rich in essential fatty acids called Omega-3 and Omega-6 fatty acids.
+Fish oil and flaxseed oil are rich in essential fatty acids called Omega-6 and Omega 3 fatty acids.
 The body can’t produce these fatty acids.
 A diet rich in Omega 3 and 6 or supplementation has been proven to have a wide range of health benefits.

-The Omega-3 in particular has been found to have a significant effect in treating dry eyes.
+The Omega-3 in particular has been found to have a significant effect in treating dry eye syndrome.
 Omega-3 fatty acids include docosahexaenoic acid (DHA) ,eicosapentaenoic acid (EPA) and alpha linoleic acid (ALA).

 According to the American Academy of Ophthalmology, studies have shown that Omega-3 improves the function of meibomian glands.
 The meibomian glands are responsible for producing the oily substance that prevents the evaporation of tears.

 Dietary intake or supplementation of certain vitamins and minerals are recommended for different medical conditions in order to complement the medical treatment, or simply to prevent one.
 The same goes with eye health.

 Your eye care professional might recommend certain foods or prescribe supplements for your eye condition.
 One very common and often chronic condition that may benefit from supplements is dry eye syndrome.
 Patients suffering from dry eyes may complain of foreign-body or gritty sensation, irritation, eye redness, discharges, burning sensation, itching and vision problems.

 Aside from artificial eye drops or ointments, your eye care professional may prescribe fish oil and/or flaxseed oil supplements to help treat the condition or prevent dry eyes.